-Important Moments in the History of MRI
+The One with Important Moments in MR History

-- 1937 Isidor Rabi, a physics professor at Columbia University, develops a method for measuring the movements of atomic nuclei, which he named nuclear magnetic resonance. - 1971 American doctor and scientist Raymond Damadian discovers that images created using MRI technology could be used to make a medical diagnosis. - 1972 Paul Lauterbur determines that a gradient magnetic field would allow observers to take two-dimensional images of an object, which could then be stacked to create a three-dimensional view. - 1977 Raymond Damadian built the first whole-body MRI scanner for medical use and produces the first image of the human body. - 1977 English physicist Peter Mansfield discovers how to complete scans in 15-20 minutes rather than hours. - 1983 The world's first commercial MRI machine a Siemens MAGNETOM went into operation at the Mallinckrodt Institute in St. Louis, Missouri. - 1990 Seiji Ogawa discovers the technique that underlies Functional MRI (fMRI). - 2003 Lauterbur and Mansfield are awarded the Nobel Prize for their development of MRI. - 2017 The world's first 7 Tesla (7T) MRI, developed by Siemens, is cleared for clinical imaging by the Food and Drug Administration. - Siemens Healthineers introduces the world to High-V MRI with a .55T wide-bore system known as the MAGNETOM Free.Max
+- 1882 -Physicist Nikola Tesla discovers the rotating magnetic field. - Isidor Rabi, a physics professor at Columbia University, develops a method for measuring 1937 the movements of atomic nuclei, which he named nuclear magnetic resonance. - 1971 -American doctor and scientist Raymond Damadian discovers that images created using MRI technology could be used to make a medical diagnosis. - Paul Lauterbur determines that a gradient magnetic field would allow observers to take 1972 two-dimensional images of an object, which could then be stacked to create a three-dimensional view. - Raymond Damadian built the first whole-body MRI scanner for medical use and produces 1977 the first image of the human body. - 1977 -English physicist Peter Mansfield discovers how to complete scans in 15-20 minutes rather than hours. - The world's first commercial MRI machine a Siemens MAGNETOM went into operation 1983 at the Mallinckrodt Institute in St. Louis, Missouri. - 1990 -Seiji Ogawa discovers the technique that underlies Functional MRI (fMRI). - 2003 Lauterbur and Mansfield are awarded the Nobel Prize for their development of MRI. - The world's first 7 Tesla (7T) MRI, developed by Siemens, is cleared for clinical imaging by 2017 the Food and Drug Administration.